-Review the information in Table 1 to prepare for the Cb Response-to-Cb Protection integration.
+Review the information in Table 1 to prepare for the CB Response-to-CB Protection integration.
 The following procedure involves using both consoles.
-You can copy information from the Cb Response console and paste it into the Cb Protection console.
+You can copy information from the CB Response console and paste it into the CB Protection console.

-To activate Cb Response-Cb Protection Server integration:
+To activate CB Response-CB Protection Server integration:

-- 1. Log into Cb Response - 2.
+- 1. Log into CB Response - 2.
 In the top-right corner of the console, select your username > My Profile. - 3.
-On the My Profile page, choose API Token on the left menu.
+On the My Profile page, select API Token on the left menu.

 - 4. In the API Token field, copy the presented API token. - 5.
-Open another browser and log into the Cb Protection console using an account with Administrator privileges. - 6.
-In the Cb Protection console menu: - If you are running v7.2.3, choose Administration > System Configuration. - If you are running v8.0.0, click the Administration (gear) icon and choose System Configuration. - 7.
+Open another browser and log into the CB Protection console using an account with Administrator privileges. - 6.
+In the CB Protection console menu: - If you are running v7.2.3, choose Administration > System Configuration. - If you are running v8.0.0, click the Administration (gear) icon and choose System Configuration. - 7.
 On the System Configuration page, click the Licensing tab. - 8.
-The Cb Response server panel is at the bottom of the page when the Licensing tab is displayed.

-9. Enter the Cb Response configuration settings as shown in Table 1.
+The CB Response server panel is at the bottom of the page when the Licensing tab is displayed. - 9.
+Enter the CB Response configuration settings as shown in Table 1.

-Table 1: Settings on the Cb Protection Server for Cb Response Integration
+Table 1: Settings on the CB Protection Server for CB Response Integration

-· · · Field/Button Description URL The URL of the Cb Response server you want to link to the Cb Protection server.
-Port is only necessary if you do not use standard ports on the Cb Response server (80 for HTTP and 443 for HTTPS).
-You can copy the base URL (without any page-specific additions) from the Cb Response browser and paste it into the relevant section of the Cb Protection configuration page.
+Field/Button Description URL The URL of the CB Response server to link to the CB Protection server.
+Port is only necessary if you do not use standard ports on the CB Response server (80 for HTTP and 443 for HTTPS).
+You can copy the base URL (without any page-specific additions) from the CB Response browser and paste it into the relevant section of the CB Protection configuration page.
 For example, https://cbresponse.mycompany.local.
-Validate SSL Certificate Selecting this check box causes a validity check on the Cb Response server certificate.
-This should be selected only if the Cb Response server certificate is issued by a trusted certificate authority.
-Without manual configuration, Cb Response uses a self-signed certificate and so this generally should not be checked.
-API Token Enter the Cb Response server API Token here by copying it from the Cb Response console.
+Validate SSL Certificate Selecting this check box causes a validity check on the CB Response server certificate.
+This should be selected only if the CB Response server certificate is issued by a trusted certificate authority.
+Without manual configuration, CB Response uses a self-signed certificate and so this generally should not be checked.
+API Token Enter the CB Response server API Token here by copying it from the CB Response console.
 Click the Test button to confirm that the server is accessible and the key works.
-The test returns one of the following values: • Success, version: <cb product="" response="" version=""> • Invalid API Token • Server not accessible</cb> Receive Watchlist Events Select this box to activate delivery of Cb Response watchlist events from the configured server to the Cb Protection server.
-Force Strong SSL Select this box to cause the Cb Response server to check the Cb Protection server certificate before sending events.
-This should not be selected, if your Cb Protection server uses a self-signed Cb Protection certificate on IIS.
+The test returns one of the following values: Success, version: <cb product="" response="" version=""></cb> Invalid API Token Server not accessible Receive Watchlist Events Select this box to activate delivery of CB Response watchlist events from the configured server to the CB Protection server.
+Force Strong SSL Select this box to cause the CB Response server to check the CB Protection server certificate before sending events.
+Important: This should not be selected if your CB Protection server uses a self-signed CB Protection certificate on IIS.